josephruocco/josephruocco.github.io/notebook.md

 you definition of rational.

 **How Mother Nature Insures Itself** In a word: Redundancy.1)  1.
 Have backups.
 Redundancy for  both objects and plans are an aggressive insurance against an unknown future.
-2) Choose plans with the most amount of options.
-Such a life as this finds ourself with a lot of Downtime.
-Keep a notebook with you at all times.
-Carrying a book with you at all times me access to a large selection of books to learn on-the-go. (which makes the necessarily painful moments of waiting in line) Have no loyalty to location, corporation, or your past public statements.
-Be an absolute opportunist doing whatever is best for the future in the current situation, unbound by the past.
-Have loyalty for only your most important human relationships.
-Living requires optionality.
-You need the freedom to explore and some aimless wandering.
-3. Make decisions as late as possible.
-Don’t make appointments except for the same day.
-Also, tell friends you’re coming an hour later than you plan on arriving.
-4).
-Option blindness - when we obsess on trying to achieve X we become blind to better options that are not conducive to X. 5) Redundancy is having multiple ways of doing the same thing.
+Avoid planning, Choose the plan that allows for the most future options.
+Redundancy is having multiple ways of doing the same thing.

 **What mistakes are for** Address problems while they are small, ignore good news.
 Identify  to them when they are small.
 Hard